Word Problems

 Mixture problems occur when two or more substances with different concentrations, prices, or properties are combined to form a single blend.

-• Amount of active ingredient: (Volume or Mass)×(Concentration %)(\text{Volume or Mass}) \times (\text{Concentration \%}).
+• The amount of active ingredient is calculated as: (Volume or Mass)×(Concentration %)(\text{Volume or Mass}) \times (\text{Concentration \%}).

-• The sum of the parts equals the whole: V1+V2=VtotalV_1 + V_2 = V_{\text{total}}.
+• The sum of the individual parts equals the whole: V1+V2=VtotalV_1 + V_2 = V_{\text{total}}.

 • The sum of the active ingredients equals the total active ingredient: (V1×C1)+(V2×C2)=(Vtotal×Cfinal)(V_1 \times C_1) + (V_2 \times C_2) = (V_{\text{total}} \times C_{\text{final}}).